TaBayram/vscode-miisync/README.md

 * `Download Folder`: Downloads the selected folder.
 * `Upload Folder`: Uploads the selected folder.
 * `Transfer Folder`: Transfers the selected folder to selected system.
+* `Open Root Config`: Opens the root miisync.json file if useRootConfig is set to true and rootConfig has valid path.

 ##### View:
 * `Download Remote Directory`: Lists all the files in the current project like a directory.
 (Does not list empty folders)
 * `Download Remote Folder`: Downloads the selected remote folder and its contents.
+* `Download Remote File`: Downloads the selected remote file.
 * `Download File Properties`: Downloads the file properties like created time, updated user.

 ## Known Issues